louismullie/temp-data/markdown_final/c3d28bbd-90b0-a91d-a030-0daec6db3b9c.md

 ### Gastric cancer, version 2.2025, NCCN clinical practice guidelines in oncology [^ca566c9a].
 Journal of the National Comprehensive Cancer Network (2025).
 High credibility.

-NCCN Gastric Cancer — gastrectomy after prior chemoradiation: For unresectable gastric cancer treated with chemoradiation followed by surgery, "Tumor site should be thoroughly sampled for specimens s/p chemoradiation without grossly obvious residual tumor," and "For pathology report, include all elements of resection and assessment of treatment effect."
+NCCN Gastric Cancer — gastrectomy after prior chemoradiation: For unresectable gastric cancer treated with chemoradiation followed by surgery, "Tumor site should be thoroughly sampled for specimens s/p chemoradiation without grossly obvious residual tumor", and "For pathology report, include all elements of resection and assessment of treatment effect".

 ---